- Camel Card

 The Flying Camel Airport Shuttle is available for Thanksgiving, winter, spring and summer breaks.
 The College has partnered with Legends & Alumni Limousine, a local transportation company, to offer students a discounted fare for shuttle transportation between campus and T.F.
-Green Airport in Warwick, RI and the New London Train Station during these break periods.
+Green Airport in Warwick, Rhode Island, and the New London Train Station during these break periods.

 The cost each way is $30 (for shuttles to T.F.
-Green) snd $5 (for shuttles to New London Train Station), which is billed directly to a student’s College account.
+Green) and $5 (for shuttles to New London Train Station), which is billed directly to a student’s College account.
 All reservations must be made directly with Legends & Alumni Limousine (860-439-0391).
 An individual making a reservation must have available the student ID # of the passenger for whom the reservation is being made.

 Bike racks are located in many areas on campus.
 Students should bring adequate locking devices for their bicycles.
 Members of the community are encouraged to register their bicycles at no cost.
 The serial number and pertinent data are recorded on the registration form and kept on file at the Campus Safety Office.
 Motorbikes are not permitted in the residence halls.
 Spokespeople, a student-run collective, repairs and leases bicycles.

 Whether for local shopping or longer treks, through Connecticut College's partnership with Zipcar, two vehicles are available to members of the campus community age 18 or older.
 Students, faculty and staff are able to join Zipcar at Zipcar.com/connecticutcollege and make reservations, 24 hours a day and up to a year in advance.